 Caution: Keep all medicinal plants, natural and herbal remedies and medicines safely out of the reach of children.
 Talk to your trusted healthcare provider l before using dandelion tincture or dandelion extract.
 It may interact with other medicines or prompt allergic reactions.

-My family and I are returning to stocking our medicine chest with home remedies and natural treatments for many reasons.
+My family and I are returning to stocking our medicine chest with home remedies and natural treatments such as this syrup as well as ginger honey syrup for many reasons.

 One, it seems that good healthcare is hard to get anywhere in our country (Canada.)